Vyral/base-template/_posts/2019-02-26-your-san-diego-real-estate-market-update.md

 What’s the latest in our San Diego market?
 The most recent numbers tell us that we’re shifting from a seller’s market to a buyer’s market. **However, there’s a rising concern about home affordability.**

-The median price for homes is around $568,000, a 6% increase from 2017.
+The median price for homes is around $568,000—a 6% increase from 2017.
 The market is still moving, but certain price points are looking better than others.

 {% include pullquote.html %}